-Comment [CB7]: Does this place commercial hirers on a lower priority?
+Commented [CB7]: Does this place commercial hirers on a

-Formatted: Font: 11 pt, Italia
+Formatted: Font: 11 pt, Italic Formatted: Font: Italic

-Formatted: Font: Italia

-Comment [CB8]: This is to reduce block bookings, and the "Take over" of facilities by a single group, or sports code etc. A management procedure wil need to be put in place, that will allow authority for a booking by the Manger
+Commented [CB8]: This is to reduce block bookings, and the "Take over" of facilities by a single group, or sports code etc. A management procedure will need to be put in place, that will allow authority for a booking by the Manger or Director.